 - not funded through other funding options such as a Disability Allowance.
 You can find out about what is reasonable for you to buy and you can find out more information at What People Can Buy with Disability Funding: Ministry of Health Purchasing Guidelines.

-- paying family carers who are either a family member living with a disabled person or a parent or a spouse unless they are delivering Home and Community Support services and the disabled person has been assessed by a NASC as having high or very high needs.
+- paying family carers who are either a family member living with the disabled person or a parent or a spouse unless they are delivering Home and Community Support services and the disabled person has been assessed by a NASC as having high or very high needs.

 IF doesn’t cover costs related to medical supplies, equipment, home renovations, leisure, recreation and personal or family costs.
 You also can’t use it to increase the personal income of an individual or family.

 You can only pay a resident family member to provide household management, and personal care supports for those disabled people assessed as having ‘high’ or ‘very high’ needs.
 You cannot pay resident family members to provide respite.

 As it is up to you to choose what support or services to buy, it’s your responsibility to make sure that the support or service meets the Purchasing Guidelines.
 Your Host can help you with this.

 If you can manage your own services or have someone in your support network willing to do so, then IF may be right for you.